Britain Grand Expedition - June 2018

 many other citizens require a

-current passport that will not expire for at least six months
+current passport that will not expire until

 after the date of their planned return from the UK in order